lamboley/Grorka/README.md

 # Grorka

-Grorka is an addon made for myself for the game World of Warcraft.
+Grorka is an addon made for myself.
+It has been build to work for World of Warcraft Classic Burning Crusade.

 ## Issues